 Of course, the most obvious option that you will want to take is to upgrade your bathroom to a completely new suite.
 New tiles, new bath, new shower, basin, vanity area….
 I get it, that’s the dream.
 Along with a professional fitter, it can be quite pricey.

 Another option is to re-tile the walls.
 Stark bright white bathroom tiles with a dark grey grouting is hugely on trend, and can spruce up any dated, tired looking bathrooms in an instance.
+Consider what your space really needs to completely modernise and give it that more premium look.
+It could be worth looking at a home improvement loan like SoFi to help fund a renovation, which is more tailored to those who need additional help for their home improvements.

 2. Upgrade Your Lampshades